 Even the minuscule percentage of hens raised under genuinely good conditions commonly suffer broken bones and skeletal abnormalities.
 These maladies arise because the constant production of egg shells robs the hens’ bones of calcium.
 Predictably, modern hens bred for high egg yields have been shown to have “very weak bones” compared to traditional, less-productive hens.
 The study referenced in my previous link found that the breed of high-yield chicken doesn’t matter; all such hens have brittler skeletons than traditional hens.

 With each month of laying, the hens’ calcium deficit widens.
 Older hens commonly have remarkably fragile skeletons.
-Numerous studies carried out on layer hen carcasses following slaughter revealed broken bones in 20 to 96 percent of hens.
+Numerous studies carried out on carcasses following slaughter revealed broken bones in 20 to 96 percent of layer hens.

 Finally, cage-free and free-range farms patronize the very same hatcheries that supply battery egg farms.
 For each layer hen purchased and put into production, the hatchery gasses, smothers, or shreds alive a newly-hatched male chick.
 In the United States alone, hatcheries kill 300 million unwanted day-old male chicks every year.

 Eggs and Health

 Doctors once routinely issued stern warnings about the high cholesterol content of eggs.
 But in recent decades, nutritionists have reached consensus that dietary cholesterol is not significantly detrimental to health.
 However, eggs do pose several risks to human well-being.

 People who tout eggs as a health food are in for a rude awakening should they visit a typical egg farm.
 Whether battery cage or cage-free, layer houses are typically grossly unsanitary.
 Cram tens of thousands of hens into one building and you get staggering amounts of excrement.
 This in turn leads to insect and rodent infestations.